EunhyeokPark/script_for_FQ/README.md

 # script_for_FQ
-script for fixed-point quantization with Caffe framework
+Script for fixed-point quantization with Caffe framework.

+Network proto and parameters should be modified properly.

+An example proto and script is included for full-precision based pre-trained model.

+Download: git clone --recursive https://github.com/EunhyeokPark/script_for_FQ.git